MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-azure-pipelines/includes/8-exercise-update-pipeline-trigger.md

 ## Fix the Bicep file and see the pipeline triggered again

-You speak to your colleague and decide that the Always On setting only needs to be applied for your production environment.
+You speak to your colleague about the failed deployment.
+You decide together that the Always On setting only needs to be applied for your production environment.
 Here, you fix the issue that caused your deployment failure by applying the new rule you've decided on.

 1. In Visual Studio Code, add new properties for each environment type to the `environmentConfigurationMap` variable: